phpdude/django-macros-url/README.markdown

 )
 ```

-You free to register custom macro anywhere (i do it in main urls.py file).
-Macros Urls uses lazy initiazation.
-Macros will be compiled only on first request.
+Feel free to register custom macro anywhere (i do it in main urls.py file).
+Macros URLs uses lazy
+initialization.
+Macros will be compiled only on the first request.

-### Urls normalization
+### URL normalization

-Once Macros Url finished compile regex pattern, it makes normalization of it by rules:
+Once Macros URL completed compile regex pattern, it makes normalization of it by rules:

 - Strip from left side all whitespace and ^
 - Strip from right side of pattern all whitespace and $
 - Add to left side ^
 - Add to right side $

-This makes your urls always very strong to adding any unexpected params into path.
+This makes your URLs always very strong to adding any unexpected params into a path.

-### Auto-calling as_view on CBV objects.
+### Auto-calling as_view() on CBV objects.

-Library check type of view and if view is type object with defined 'as_view' function, call this.
-This allow
+Library check type of view and if a view is type object with defined 'as_view' function, call this.
+This allows
 you omit ".as_view()" calls in your urls.py files.
 But you can call this manual with params if you need.

-This feature help you to keep your urls.py files must clean as possible.
+This feature helps you to keep your urls.py files clean as possible.
 I hope you like this feature!

 ### Examples

-Macro Url example urls.py file
+Macros URL example urls.py file

 ```python
 from django.conf.urls import patterns